Are you having back pain with any of the following?

 Babies and children need a series of immunizations to protect them from serious preventable diseases.

-We will usually update your child’s shots when you come in for well-child visits.
+We will usually update your child’s shots when you come in for well child visits.
+For more information on the recommended Well Visit and Immunization schedule, please see our “Shots to Protect Your Child” handout.

-Note: Recommendations are for generally healthy children.
-Your child’s doctor may recommend a slightly different schedule.
-All children ages 6 months and older also need a flu vaccine each year.
+The recommended immunization schedule is for generally healthy children.
+All children ages 6 months and older also need a seasonal flu vaccine each year.

 We do not recommend deviating from the recommended schedule.
 Here’s why: